 I thank my lucky stars for all of the supportive people I have in my corner.
 Each one kept telling me to publish it.
 So, I got some critique partners and hired an editor.
 There is so much more work that goes into self-publishing, building your platform and marketing your book than I ever dreamed.
 But now, on the cusp of hitting the publish button I wouldn’t go back and change it.

 The universe was sending me hints and clues that I had to pursue the dream of being an author.
-When I sit back and ponder the miracle it is that I was born and I’m here for a purpose, this is what moves me forward and pushes me passed the fear, self-doubt and near crippling vulnerability.
+When I sit back and ponder the miracle it is that I was born and I’m here for a purpose, this is what moves me forward and pushes me past the fear, self-doubt and near crippling vulnerability.
 I have no right to ignore the universe.
 I hope if you read this and have heard your own whispers that you start listening and take action.
 You are here for a reason.